The Bankrate promise

 If you want to make a credit card payment over the phone, call the number on the back of your credit card.
 Before you make the call, make sure you have the bank account number of the checking or savings account from which you’d like to have the payment deducted.
-You can even mail your credit card issuer a paper check; simply follow the instructions on your credit card statement.
+You can even mail your credit card issuer a paper check.
+The instructions for doing so will be on your credit card statement.

-Although some credit card issuers still accept cash payments deposited in a bank branch or at an ATM, other issuers have started to restrict or eliminate the cash payment option.
+Although some credit card issuers still accept cash payments deposited in a bank branch or at an ATM, other issuers have started restricting or eliminating the cash payment option.
 Check your credit card issuer’s guidelines before attempting to pay your bill with cash.

 Can you pay a credit card with another credit card?